-However, it is just as likely for cloud migration to involve migration from one type of cloud to another – typically one that offers specialized security or services relevant to that specific data type.
-Finally, although the trend is for more and more activities to relocate from the google cloud, unclouding, where data and applications are relocated back to an onsite server.
+However, it is just as likely for Cloud migration to involve migration from one type of Cloud to another – typically one that offers specialized security or services relevant to that specific data type.
+There is also a trend for activities to Uncloud, where data and applications are relocated back to an onsite server from the Google Cloud.

-Migrating your database for MySQL to postgresql is a big step to take – but it may well be an essential base as migration to postgresql is being taken up with alacrity by more and more companies, just as migrations to Google Cloud are intensifying.
+Migrating your database for MySQL to PostgreSQL is a big step to take – but it may be an essential base.
+Migration to PostgreSQL is being incorporated by more and more companies, just as migrations to Google Cloud are intensifying.

-- For on-premise hosting of postgresql, bare metal hosts (in contrast to Virtual Machines) are by far the optimal choice for hosting PostgreSQL.
+- Bare metal hosts (in contrast to Virtual Machines) are by far the optimal choice for hosting PostgreSQL.

-Migrate to rds
+Migrate to Cloud SQL

-Given the rising popularity of Amazon cloud, many are making the same choice.
-However, the key question involved in migrating to rds is how to do so while minimizing or eliminating downtime.
-The best practice answer seems to be to implement a workaround to avoid the RDS outage limitations.
-Let us know if this works for you!
+Given the rising popularity of Google Cloud, many are making the same choice.
+However, the key question involved in migrating to Cloud SQL is how to do so while minimizing or eliminating downtime.
+The best answer is to implement a workaround to avoid the RDS outage limitations.